Sam Cusimano ’16

 In this episode, I introduce the NeuroEpic Podcast series – who we are, what our podcast series is about, and what we hope to accomplish.
 Then, I briefly outline some of the basic terms and concepts of genetics and epigenetics.
-This short run-through prepares listeners for my interview with Dr. David Sweatt, one of the pioneers and leaders in neuroepigenetics.
+This short run-through prepares listeners for my interview with Dr. David Sweatt (in 2016), one of the leaders in neuroepigenetics and the author of the textbook we use in class.
 Dr. Sweatt and I discuss what neuroepigenetics is and how it came to be.
 We also talk about the implications of neuroepigenetics for biology and for philosophical and lay conceptions of human nature.
 Dr. Sweatt concludes by giving a preview of what kinds of questions neuroepigeneticists hope to address in the near future, and how scientists and healthcare professionals might apply findings in neuroepigenetics towards improving the human condition.

 Introduction to the Podcast

 Have you ever wondered why you do all the weird things you do? – why you glob ketchup on your pizza, why you sing in the shower, why you always cry at the end of Jurrasic Park?
 Have you ever caught yourself doing the exact same things that your mother or father would do, and wondered how you could have turned out like them?
 Do you ever wonder how your life experiences have shaped your personality, or why some people are more prone than others to mental illness?